 - The State of Alaska requires a separate account set up for all raffle activity.
 This is a separate account from your permanent club account that you currently use.
 THIS IS A MUST—THERE ARE NO EXCEPTIONS!

 - You must fill out the Permit for Games and Chance & Skill, Form l.
-This form can be found on line below.
+This form can be found below.
 You will be asked to prepare a budget, so be thinking about your target revenue, how many tickets you would like to sell and what your expenses will be (printing raffle tickets, accounting fee, prizes, etc.).

 - Prizes: Before you go out and solicit for prizes, please check in with the Leadership Office.
 All prizes collected for the raffle must be owned by the club or organization.
 You will need to fill out the Prize List(s), Form 2 and or 3.
 Form 2 is for prizes UNDER $600 and Form 3 is for prizes OVER $600.
-This form can be found on line below.
-You must know the retail value of the prize and if the prize will be donated or purchased (a prize that is purchased will be consider an expense against the raffle—a donated one will not).
+This form can be found on the line below.
+You must know the retail value of the prize and if the prize will be donated or purchased (a prize that is purchased will be considered an expense against the raffle—a donated one will not).
 Raffle Tickets: You will need to design your raffle tickets.
 Ticket stubs cannot be used.

 - Two weeks after the raffle, you must submit your Program Report, Form 4, along with deposit slips, receipts and the form(s) that have the winner's information.
-This form can be found on line below.
+This form can be found on the line below.
 Any paperwork that is incomplete will be returned.
 You cannot receive your raffle funds until the paperwork is submitted and approved.

 - When all of this has submitted and reviewed, a journal voucher will be done to transfer any net proceeds to the permanent club account.

 - A raffle requires that someone, the treasurer, have a good handle on who's selling the tickets, how the money is deposited and to collect and save the receipts.